dmads98/School-Shootings-Analysis-in-R/proposal/proposal.md

     ## 10 Michigan           8
     ## # … with 31 more rows

+This variable is useful to observe the effect of states’ gun control laws on the number of casualties or shootings happening.

 One more thing that would be interesting to see is the distribution of the amount of students who qualify for free or reduced lunch.